raspberrypilearning/nix-python-gps/en/step_1.md

 ## Troubleshooting

-- On some *nix systems you may not have access to the `/dev/ttyACM0`.
-Change your permissions first, and then log out and back in again.
+- If you don't see anything after using the `cat /dev/ttyACM0` command, this may be because you do not have access to the `/dev/ttyACM0` device.
+This can be the case on some *nix systems.
+To gain access, you can change your permissions first using the command below, and then log out and back in again.

 ```bash
 sudo usermod -a -G dialout your_username
 ```

-- Sometimes you might not see a continuous stream of data.
-If this is the case, try the following:
+- If you do not see a continuous stream of data after using the `cat /dev/ttyACM0` command, it may be that your computer is missing a piece of software.
+Try the following and see whether that fixes your problem.

 ```bash
 sudo apt install cu